s-infinity21/bits-forum/README.md

 ## Acknowledgments
 - Guided by Prof. Tanmaya Mahapatra.

-## Made with ❤️
-This project was crafted with passion and love.
+**Made with ❤️** - This project was crafted with passion and love.
 Hope you enjoy it!